durufle/stm32boot/docs/api/source/cli.rst

       loader   stm32 bootloader cli
     $

-For each, it is possible to list all implemented command as follows:
+For each, it is possible to list all implemented sub-command as follows:

 .. code-block:: console
     :caption: loader help